Efficient ion re-acceleration in laboratory-produced interpenetrating collisionless shocks

-We now analyze the energy spectra of nonthermal protons, collected from the plasma along the external magnetic field (see Fig.~\ref{b_map}a and Fig.~\ref{exp_setup}a for the arrangement of the spectrometer in the experiment).
+The encounter of the two shocks is not only observed to induce a stronger density compression and heating of the plasma, but also to provide a significant energy boost to the protons picked up from the ambient hydrogen plasma.
+This can be seen in their energy spectra, as collected along the external magnetic field (see Fig.~\ref{b_map}a and Fig.~\ref{exp_setup}a for the arrangement of the spectrometer in the experiment).
 The proton spectra are shown in Fig.~\ref{exp_spec}.
 For a single shock, ambient protons (blue) are energized -- likely via shock surfing acceleration \cite{lever2001shock} -- up to a cutoff energy of $\sim 80\,\rm keV$, consistent with our previous results \cite{yao2021laboratory}.
-Integrating the spectrum and assuming isotropic emission over $2\pi\,\rm sr$ leads to a total of $\sim 3 \times 10^{10}$ ($\sim 5\,\rm nC$) accelerated protons (above an energy of $20\,\rm keV$), with a total kinetic energy of 0.18~mJ.
-From energy conservation (see Supplementary Material), the energy contained within one shock is estimated to be $\sim 17\,\rm J$.
+Integrating the spectrum and assuming isotropic emission over $2\pi\,\rm sr$ leads to $\sim 3 \times 10^{10}$ ($\sim 5\,\rm nC$) accelerated protons above an energy of 20 keV, with a total kinetic energy of 0.18 mJ.
+This represents an upper estimate, as it assumes isotropic emission; however, our 2D PIC simulations (detailed below) show no pronounced directional preference in the x-y plane perpendicular to the B field (see also Fig. S13).
+From energy conservation (see Section 1 of the Supp.
+Info.), the energy contained within one shock is estimated to be $\sim 30\,\rm J$.
 Given the 4 mm target separation, upstream protons (having, in the reference frame of the shock, an incoming velocity equal to that of the shock in the laboratory frame) undergo $\gtrsim 2$ Larmor gyrations over this distance.
-From this, we can infer a shock-to-proton energy conversion efficiency of $\sim 0.005\,\%$ per Larmor period.
+From this, we can infer a shock-to-proton energy conversion efficiency of $\sim 0.003\,\%$ per Larmor period.
 This value aligns well with simulation predictions \cite{caprioli2014simulations1}, further validating the astrophysical relevance of our laboratory shocks.

 Remarkably, when two shocks collide (red points, Fig.~\ref{exp_spec}), the proton cutoff energy increases fivefold to $\sim 400\,\rm keV$, while the total energy in accelerated protons rises to $\sim 2.7\,\rm mJ$, corresponding to $\sim 2\times 10^{11}$ protons ($\sim 30\,\rm nC$).
 This represents an eightfold increase in shock-to-proton energy conversion efficiency compared to the single-shock case.
+We note that we did not observe any energetic protons emerging from the system in the absence of either the ambient gas, or of the external magnetic field driving the shocks.
+The double-shock spectrum exhibits a much flatter shape than expected for shock acceleration processes \cite{Guo2014}, precisely because the ion energy boost arises not from the shocks themselves but from their respective downstream convective electric field -- a mechanism we analyze below using PIC simulations.